-On June 6, 2008, the Company utilized an accordion feature under its unsecured revolving credit facility (the "Unsecured Line of Credit") with a consortium of lenders to increase the current lenders' total commitment under the Unsecured Line of Credit from \$605.0 million to \$923.3 million.
-On July 21, 2008, the Company further increased the total commitment from \$923.3 million to \$1.0 billion.
+On June 6, 2008, the Company's Operating Partnership utilized an accordion feature under its unsecured revolving credit facility (the "Unsecured Line of Credit") with a consortium of lenders to increase the current lenders' total commitment under the Unsecured Line of Credit from \$605.0 million to \$923.3 million.
+On July 21, 2008, the Company's Operating Partnership further increased the total commitment from \$923.3 million to \$1.0 billion.
 All other material terms under the facility remain unchanged.
 The Company's Unsecured Line of Credit bears interest at a variable interest rate equal to Eurodollar plus 0.475% per annum and matured on August 3, 2010, with a provision for a one-year extension at the option of the Company, subject to certain conditions.
 Effective as of August 3, 2010, the maturity date under the Unsecured Line of Credit was extended to August 3, 2011.
 All other terms of the unsecured revolving credit facility remain unchanged.
-The Unsecured Line of Credit is a recourse obligation of the Company.
+The Unsecured Line of Credit is a recourse obligation of the Company's Operating Partnership.
 Under the Unsecured Line of Credit, a facility fee equal to 0.125% per annum is payable in quarterly installments.
-The interest rate and facility fee are subject to adjustment in the event of a change in the Company's unsecured debt ratings.
+The interest rate and facility fee are subject to adjustment in the event of a change in the Operating Partnership's unsecured debt ratings.
 The Unsecured Line of Credit involves a syndicate of lenders.
 The Unsecured Line of Credit contains a competitive bid option that allows banks that are part of the lender consortium to bid to make loan advances to the Company at a negotiated LIBOR-based rate.
-There were no amounts outstanding on the Unsecured Line of Credit during the year ended December 31, 2010.
-The weighted-average balance outstanding was approximately \$45.2 million during the year ended December 31, 2009.
+There were no amounts outstanding on the Unsecured Line of Credit at December 31, 2010 and 2009.
+There were no amounts drawn on the Unsecured Line of Credit during the year ended December 31, 2010.
+The weighted-average balance outstanding was approximately \$45.2 million during the year ended December 31, 2009 with a weighted-average interest rate on amounts outstanding of approximately 0.95% per annum during the year ended December 31, 2009.